 As the establishment of a guardianship or conservatorship is a legal matter, you should contact an attorney for advice and assistance.
 Lawyer's fees can vary depending on the circumstances and complexity of the case.

 What is the general procedure?

 Guardianship: Once you file a summons and petition and serve all respondents, the Court will appoint an attorney and guardian ad Litem for the alleged incapacitated person.
-The Court will also appoint a visitor to make a report to the Court, and two examiners (one of whom must be a physician) to complete affidavits and reports regarding the capacity of the alleged incapacitated person.
-The Court then holds a hearing to determine whether and to what extent a guardianship is needed.
+The Court will also appoint an examiner (must be a physician) to complete an affidavit and report egarding the capacity of the alleged incapacitated individual.
+The Court then typically holds a hearing to determine whether and to what extent a guardianship is needed.

 Please note, the guardianship and conservatorship appointment proceedings have several steps; generally the appointment of a guardian and/or conservator takes a minimum of sixty to ninety days.